HowNetWorks/tracegraph/README.md

 const { traces, nodes } = graph(traceData);
 ```

+*traceData* should be an array where each item has the following properties:

+ * *trace*.hops - an array of hops that belong to the trace

 *traces* is an array where each item is a defined/undefined segment is a trace and has the following properties:

  * *trace*.index - the index of the trace